jorgebucaran/gitio.fish/README.md

 Don't need a vanity code?
 Just enter the URL and Git.io will generate a random code automatically.
 If the command exits successfully, your new URL will be displayed on the console.

 Notice that once you've created a URL, there's no way to undo this.
-Your best bet is to contact GitHub Support and ask if they will remove it for you.
+Your best bet is to contact GitHub Support and ask if they would remove it for you.

 ## Supported Hosts